Lukas Enembe: Political career

 In 2001, Enembe unsuccessfully participated in the election to become regent of Puncak Jaya Regency.
 From 2001 to 2006 he served as Vice Regent of Puncak Jaya Regency alongside Elieser Renmaur.
 In 2006 he was elected to the chair of the local Papuan division of the Indonesian Democratic Party.
-Also in 2006 he unsuccessfully ran for the office of governor of Papua Province.
+Also in 2006 he unsuccessfully ran for the office of governor of Papua Province, initially with Muhammad Musa'ad, however Musa'ad was disqualified because of his ancestry.
+This decision sparked protests from his supporters, who alleged that the incumbent governor, J.P.
+Solossa, had influenced the assembly's decision in order to prevent Musa'ad from attracting Papuan Muslim voters in the election.
+Chaos ensued in the following days, with his supporters attacking the General Elections Commission as well threatening to burn down the assembly's office.
+Officials from the central government warned the assembly that it might overstep from its authority as a cultural advisory body.
+Musa'ad later found Arobi Ahmad Aituarauw, a Muslim banker and former senate candidate, part of Kaimana aristocracy, who agreed to replace him after no other replacement was found.
+Protests soon ceased after Enembe declared Aituarauw as his running mate.
 In 2007, he was elected as the regent of Puncak Jaya Regency.
 In 2013 Enembe successfully ran for the governorship of Papua Province, serving alongside Klemen Tinal as vice-governor, and was re-elected to the position alongside Tinal in 2018.
 Due to his arrest for alleged embezzlement, Enembe was declared "temporarily absent" as a governor.
 Ridwan Rumasukun, then Regional Secretary of Papua Province, was appointed as acting governor on 11 January 2023.